ccdcoe/CDMCS/Arkime/package_setup/README.md

 ## Tasks

-Hands-on challenges — use the config sections above, the example configs in `/opt/arkime/etc`, and the [singlehost](/singlehost/) provisioning script for reference.
+Hands-on challenges — use the config sections above, the example configs in `/opt/arkime/etc`.
+You may also look at the [singlehost](/singlehost/) provisioning script for reference.

 ### Basic
-  * Change Arkime config parameters in `/opt/arkime/etc/config.ini`; configure users and permissions.
+  * Change Arkime config parameters in `/opt/arkime/etc/config.ini`; configure users and permissions;
   * Set up Arkime with an **hourly** index pattern (`rotateIndex=hourly`) that stores pcap files in **/srv/pcap** owned by the capture drop user/group;
     * Ensure that the viewer is able to **see and open PCAPs** for all sessions;
+  * Configure arkime to use 3 packet processing threads (if your VM has that many, check!);
   * Configure the `[override-ips]` section to tag the lab networks with a **VB** country code and a RIR value of your choice;

-### Advanced
+### Advanced service mgmt
-  * Create persistent systemd services for both capture and viewer (mirror the WISE service above);
+  * Create persistent systemd services for WISE, capture and viewer;
     * Enable the services so they start automatically at boot;
-    * Ensure the Arkime services start **after** the `docker` service running your Elasticsearch;
+    * Ensure the Arkime services start **after** your Elasticsearch;
+      * If you used docker, then the `docker` service must be running before;
+      * If you used local `Elasticsearch`, then that systemd service must be running before;
+    * WISE must be running before capture;
+  * Reboot your student VM and check if all services come up nicely.